 Season the roast with salt and pepper liberally on both sides.
 Once seasoned, add the roast to the heated oil and sear the meat on all sides, 3-4 minutes per side.
 Once the meat is browned, remove it from the inner pot.
 And turn the Instant Pot off.

 Pour in about ½ cup of the beef broth and scrape up any browned bits on the bottom of the inner pot.
 This will prevent a burn notice from happening--so don't skip this step.

 Add roast back into the pressure cooker, along with the remaining beef broth.
 Sprinkle with onion powder and a pinch of salt and pepper.
 Top the roast with minced garlic and horseradish.

-Store leftovers in a sealed container with the cooking liquid in the refrigerator for up to 3 days.
-It is NOT necessary to sear the pot roast before cooking, but I do find it helps to add texture and flavor.
+Leftovers: Store leftovers in a sealed container with the cooking liquid in the refrigerator for up to 3 days.
+Searing the Roast: It is NOT necessary to sear the pot roast before cooking, but I do find it helps to add texture and flavor.
 Horseradish: Use prepared horseradish, not horseradish sauce.
 Notes on Cooking Time for Potatoes and Carrots: If you want your vegetables really soft, cook for only 20 minutes.
 Directions for Gravy:

 Turn the Instant Pot to saute and add in 2 tablespoons of butter.